-Further, weight loss surgery causes hormone levels to stabilize and causes estrogen to decrease which essentially lowers a women’s risk of breast cancer.
+Further, weight loss surgery causes hormone levels to stabilise and causes estrogen to decrease which essentially lowers a women’s risk of breast cancer.
 Studies have also shown that a woman’s libido often increases after weight loss and after weight loss surgery.
-This may be due, in part, to having more body confidence and self-esteem as well as hormone changes.

 Body Weight and Intimacy

 Studies show that up to 70% of women report improvement in their sex lives after weight loss surgery.
 Further, 63% of women in the study had scored within a range to suggest they suffered from sexual dysfunction before surgery.
 Within six months of their weight loss surgery, 68% of those same women reported their dysfunction or intimacy concerns were resolved.

 Not only can arousal increase after weight changes, but you may also experience improvements in specific areas of intimacy.
 This includes: